The Do’s and Don’ts of Hanging Curtains: How to Hang Curtains Like a Pro

 DO Hang High

 The higher the curtain rod, the taller the window will appear, so fix your curtain rod closer to the ceiling than the top of your window, if you can.
-One rule of thumb is that they should sit 4-6 inches above the window frame.
+One rule of thumb is that they should sit 4 to 6 inches above the window frame.

 DON’T Go Too Short

-The fabric should fall to the floor unless you use cafe-style curtains.
-These are the highwater pants of curtains and not a good look.
-A little puddling (as seen here in various shots) can be nice if you want a romantic feel, but, if you don’t want to worry about them dragging and getting dirty, then stop the fabric just before they hit the floor — a little under an inch is good.
+Unless they’re cafe curtains, too-short drapes like the ones above are a little like high water pants: not a good look.
+A little puddling (as seen here in various shots) can be nice if you want a romantic feel, but if you don’t want to worry about them dragging and getting dirty, then stop the fabric just before they hit the floor — a little under an inch is good.

 DO Choose Appropriate Fabric